SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

-16. In an economic boom when natural resources might be under threat of being depleted, a designed deliberate currency re-gauging policy might be desirable though either taxes, or fines, on goods for sale that are depleting natural resources, or through rationing and various other fiscal policies.
+16. In an economic boom when natural resources might be under threat of being depleted, a designed deliberate currency re-gauging policy might be desirable though either taxes, or fines, on goods for sale that are depleting natural resources, or through rationing and various other fiscal and regulatory policies.
 17. The NZ government is not beholden (in principle) to any private market forces for implementing any of these policies, it is beholden (in principle) only to the market for election votes, aka. democracy.